Chapter 14

 My little sister is minding the probes.

-Whatever rankles this vacuous gash?
+What rankles this salted gash?

-Neither of us were born to mother, but only Dorset finds the fact hilarious.
+Neither of us were born to mother, but only Dorset finds the fact hilarious; I reciprocate her affections.

 Tell me something I don’t know, she lilts.